-Thank you for your support which ensured that this magnificent work will be enjoyed by millions of people for generations to come.
+This magnificent work is being enjoyed by millions of people and will be for generations to come.
 The acquisition was made possible thanks to a part gift from Diageo Scotland Ltd, with contributions from the Heritage Lottery Fund, Dunard Fund, the Art Fund, the William Jacob Bequest, the Tam O’ Shanter Trust, the Turtleton Trust, the K.T.Wiedemann Foundation, Inc. and the public.

 The Portrait Gallery project

 Portrait of the Nation was our project to transform the Scottish National Portrait Gallery to create a fantastic new home for the gallery's outstanding collection.
 Our campaigns focused on the artistic features of the Great Hall, including our Gallery of the Stars and the chance to Take Your Place in History.